-1 Painting with Chalk Paint® by Annie Sloan
+1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 1.1 What prep work is necessary before painting?
 Do I need to strip?
 Sand?
 Prime?
 Shellac?

 NO stripping, No sanding, No priming, No Sealing!!
 Honest!
 Shellac is a sealer—no sealing is needed.
-Chalk Paint® adheres to the surface better than any primer.
+Our paint adheres to the surface better than any primer.
 (Only use shellac if a bleed through problem occurs, which is very uncommon.
 This is an unnecessary extra step too.
 See the section on shellac for more details.)

 Make sure your surface is free of rust (unless you want that to show through) and loose paint.
 Painting over loose paint will not stabilize the failing substrate.
 You will need to sand that.